sdcnku/micropython/docs/library/omv.image.rst

    image from the stream is read playback will start from the beginning again.
    Otherwise, this method will return None after all frames have been read.

-   Note that next_frame() tries to limit playback speed by pausing after reading frames to match the speed frames were recorded at.
+   Note that `imagereader.next_frame()` tries to limit playback speed by pausing after reading frames to match the speed frames were recorded at.
 Otherwise this method would zoom through all images at 200+ FPS.

 .. method:: imagereader.close()